 Westchester is home to the Westbrook Corporate Center, which includes five 10-story towers with more than one million square feet of office space.

-Residents in the small community hosts several year-round events and activities including a Cinco De Mayo celebration, Fourth of July parade and fireworks, BBQ Block Party in July, Fall Festival at the Fountain and tree lighting holiday kickoff.
+The small community hosts several annual events and activities including a Cinco de Mayo celebration, Fourth of July parade and fireworks, BBQ Block Party, Fall Festival at the Fountain and tree-lighting holiday kickoff.